 15. Caucasus Road, Russia

-This narrow, winding road links Ritsa lake and Sochi and passes through the region’s imposing mountains.
+Sochi connects to the Ritsa lake through this narrow mountain pass.
+Although truly frightening for those intimidated by heights.
 It is both thrilling and frightening, and is worth spotting a minimum of once every week.
 Again, another Russian road that is known for its thrilling inducing steeps and curves smack in the middle of an imposing mountainous region.
 Combine this with stellar driving skills and a sturdy vehicle and there’ll be no looking back really!